CarlosFocil/CarlosFocil.github.io/index.md

-## Selected projects in bioinformatics
+## Selected projects in Bioinformatics and Data Science

 ---